carlluck/rsqsim-analysis/catalogs/rundir2740/bbp_part_b/README.md

 * M 6.6, vertical strike slip with a surface rupture
 * M 6.6, 45°-dipping reverse, Ztor = 3 km

-50 rupture realizations were generated for each scenario, and 40 sites were distributed at random azimuths on the footwall side of the faults at rupture distances of 20 and 50 km.
+50 rupture realizations were generated for each scenario with randomly distributed hypocenters, and 40 sites were distributed at random azimuths on the footwall side of the faults at rupture distances of 20 and 50 km.
 Resultant ground motions were compared against an evaluation criterion which "was established so as to be wide enough to limit a pass/fail grade for each scenario considered."
 This criterion only applies at periods up to 3s, becase data above this period "are fairly sparse and cannot provide a reliable constraint."

 A method is said to pass the test if the median RotD50 value is within the evaluation criteria at every spectral period.
 "Departure from that range is a definite sign that the model is not consistent with our current dataset and is a sign of potential issues with the simulations."